 Medical Diagnosis is not easy and can take time, especially if presented by a breastfeeding mother as it is far less common, and as no cow's milk is entering the infant directly it is often over looked.If you think your child may have a milk allergy talk to your Health Visitor and your GP about your concerns and discuss ways of reaching a diagnosis.

 If you encounter difficulties or do not feel you are being taken seriously by your GP or Health Visitor, there are guidelines produced by the National Institute for Health and Clinical Excellence (NICE) that are there to help medical professionals and patients alike.

 To download the Guidelines for Childhood Food Allergies, click on the NHS NICE image above.
-The MAP guidelines were written in October 2013 by Venter C, Brown T, Shah N, Walsh J, Fox AT, to assist GPs further in diagnosing CMPA specifically, you can read the guidelines here.
-You may also find it helpful to download and print the diagnosis algorithm and taking it with you to your appointments.
+The MAP guidelines were written in October 2013 by Venter C, Brown T, Shah N, Walsh J, Fox AT, to assist GPs further in diagnosing CMPA specifically, you can download the guidelines here.
+You may also find it helpful to read the diagnosis algorithm.

 What is the difference between an Allergy and an Intolerance?